When you think about how to financially prepare for divorce, what comes to mind?

 Like drive thru meals for your kids on the way to soccer practice?
 Or money spent on birthday, and/or holiday gifts?

-In my experience, most people have no idea what they spend on these kinds of things on a monthly or annual basis.
+In my experience, most people have no idea what they spend on these kinds of household expenses on a monthly or annual basis.
 Yet it’s these very things that drive most people’s spending.

 And cause them to quickly get into credit card debt.

-The only way to avoid going deeper into debt, and effectively manage your finances post-divorce, is to create a budget.
+The only way to avoid going deeper into debt, and effectively manage your finances once your divorce is finalized, is to create a budget.

 Actually, two budgets!